 The Easter season ends on Easter Monday when the traditional “Smigus-Dyngus” custom is observed.

-8 Polish Easter Traditions and Customs
+8 Polish Traditions for Easter Season

-Ash Wednesday: The Polish Easter celebrations, beginning with Ash Wednesday.
+Ash Wednesday: The Polish Easter celebrations, begin with Ash Wednesday.
 Most of the Poles try to go to the church for the mass, where priests mark their heads with a cross of ashes while saying: Remember, man thou art dust and to dust thou shall return”.

 Lent: For Polish Catholics, Lent is the most reflective spiritual season.
 During this time people are fasting, going to the confession, praying and visiting the specially decorated churches to see “Our Lord’s Grave”.
 Each parish strives to come up with the most artistically and religiously evocate arrangement in which the Blessed Sacrament, draped in a filmy veil, is prominently displayed.